November

 17th November 1947 the Death of Victor Serge

 Today in 1947, the life-long revolutionary Victor Serge collapsed and died in Mexico City at the age of 57.
-His health had broken down after many years spent in prison and imposed exile under regimes of various nationalities and … Continue reading
+His health had broken down after many years spent in prison and imposed exile under regimes of various nationalities and political … Continue reading

 Posted in Anarchists, Heroes, Revolution | 1 Comment